Traditional EMT Program

 Accelerated EMT Program

-The National EMS Academy and Acadian Ambulance Service are working together to train and hire individuals who are interested in becoming an Emergency Medical Technician.
+The National EMS Academy and Acadian Ambulance Service work together to train and hire individuals who are interested in becoming an Emergency Medical Technician.
 The accelerated program is an advanced, seven to eight-week course, where approximately 20-30 applicants will be selected for the program.
 Once the course is completed, the individuals will be hired as full-time employees through Acadian Ambulance Service.
-The program is currently offered in Louisiana, Texas and Tennessee.
+At this time, there are no classes available.

 ambulances heading to new orleans